staxDB/humhub-modules-external-calendar/README.md

 This module has **only been tested** in **Humhub v1.2.3 and v1.2.4** with the **calendar module version 0.6.3**!

 **Be careful!**
 some calendars are not intended for permanent synchronization.
 These do not send a "last_modified" timestamp.
 Please do not select the option `auto sync hourly` for these.
 It could slow down your system..

 __Module website:__ <https://github.com/staxDB/humhub-modules-external-calendar>
 __Author:__ David Born ([staxDB](https://github.com/staxDB))
+### v1.0 Works with
+- Humhub version 1.3.14
+- PHP 5.6

 ### v0.2.* Works with
 - Humhub version 1.3.*